elevaunt/gatsby-starter-decap-cms/src/pages/site-pages/home-page-mental-programmers.md

         icon:
           color: secondary
       body: >-
-        You don't need more willpower to quit porn.
+        You don't need more willpower to make significant change.
 But instead, **you need tools** to help you change your programming (habits).
-You're brain and body are actually doing what they are supposed to do. \

-        \

-        So instead of continuing an internal struggle that seems like it may never end, or deciding to just give up, how much better would it be to learn how to reprogram your brain **to get the results you want?** \
+        So instead of continuing an internal struggle that seems like it may never end, or deciding to just give up, how much better would it be to learn how to reprogram your brain **to get the results you want?**

-        \

-        We can teach you the tools and skills you need so you can finally find healing for yourself, your relationships, and all other areas of your life - **shame free!**
+        We can teach you the tools and skills you need to clean out your past, design your future, and **create the reality you truly want**.
       fontSize: md
   - buttons:
       - size: xl2